Yahyakiani/Css_Notes/Psychology/Theories.md

 - **SELF-HELP THERAPY**
   - **Group therapy** does not involve a professional therapist.
-Instead, people with similar problems get together to discuss their shared feelings and experiences.
+Instead, people with similar problems get together to discuss their shared feelings and experiences.
 For example, people who have recently experienced the death of a spouse might meet in a bereavement support group, or college students may get together to discuss their adjustment to college.
  One of the best-known self-help groups is Alcoholics Anonymous (AA)
 - **Interpersonal therapy** (IPT) considers therapy in the context of social relationships.
-Although its roots stem from psychodynamic approaches, interpersonal therapy concentrates more on the here and now with the goal of improving a client’s current relationships.
+Although its roots stem from psychodynamic approaches, interpersonal therapy concentrates more on the here and now with the goal of improving a client’s current relationships.
 It typically focuses on interpersonal issues such as confl icts with others, social skills issues, role transitions
   - Usually for depression or Mood disorders